dalamcd/simulacrum/README.md

 * Visitors can ask a question or view previously answered questions

 * Administrators can:
-1. See all questions, even those that have no received answers
+* See all questions, even those that have no received answers
-1. Provide answers to any question
+* Provide answers to any question
-1. Add characters with associated avatar.
+* Add characters with associated avatar.
-  -Characters can be marked as `primary`, meaning that they are available to have questions directed to them.
+  * Characters can be marked as `primary`, meaning that they are available to have questions directed to them.
-  -Characters can be marked as `global`, meaning that any administrator can use the character to answer a questions.
+  * Characters can be marked as `global`, meaning that any administrator can use the character to answer a questions.
-1. Add additional avatars for any characters.
+* Add additional avatars for any characters.
-  -Avatars are marked as `random` by default, indicating if a characters has multiple avatars, one will be used at random.
+  * Avatars are marked as `random` by default, indicating if a characters has multiple avatars, one will be used at random.
-  -This can be turned off if an image is to be used e.g. as a specific reation.
+  * This can be turned off if an image is to be used e.g. as a specific reation.

 # Planning Links